-Low number of homeowners signing up for nonstructural measures like floodproofing and elevation is a risk for implementation of the TSP, because participation in these measures is voluntary.
+Low numbers of homeowners signing up for nonstructural measures like floodproofing and elevation is a risk for implementation, because participation in these measures is voluntary.
 Homeowners' reluctance to implement floodproofing may result from not wanting to lose basements, and/or the possibility that their FEMA flood insurance premium would not be reduced.
 The consequence of low participation would be that the flood risk to these structures remains the same or worsens, and the expected benefits are much lower, which would change the NED plan.
-To manage this risk, the study team will: (1) conduct a sensitivity analysis on the participation rate to see how much the level of participation would change the annual net benefits, (2) use the results of the upcoming University City Floodproofing and Elevation Survey to inform the participation rate used in analysis.